Klopp confirms Can's season is over

-There had been suggestions Can was hopeful of making a return in Sunday's (AEST) Merseyside derby against Everton, as the Reds left Goodison Park with a 0-0 draw.
+There had been suggestions Can was hopeful of making a return in Sunday's (NZST) Merseyside derby against Everton, as the Reds left Goodison Park with a 0-0 draw.

 But Can has not featured since Liverpool's 5-0 hammering of Watford on 18 March because of a back problem and now seems doubtful to play for the club again this term, perhaps ever.